TR-OMAR/WAD-PROJECT/README.md

 * A low-cost, high-performance food and beverage service which may reduce the unavailability of foods in UIA among the students and other people in various situations.
 * To assist administrators in keeping track of ordering records, locating them in the database, and managing order details as well as cancelled orders.

+## User Interface and Experience

+Intuitive Design:

+* The website will be designed to work seamlessly on various devices, including desktops, tablets, and smartphones.
+* Simple and clear menus and search functionalities will help users find what they need quickly.

+Restaurant Listings:

+* Each restaurant will have extensive details available, including location, hours of operation, and contact information.
+* Menus will be displayed with descriptions, prices, and images of the dishes.

+Food Availability Tracking:

+* Users will be able to see real-time updates on the availability of menu items to avoid ordering disappointments.
+* Notifications will alert users when popular items are back in stock.

+Ordering and Delivery System

+* Seamless Ordering Process:
+* Users can place orders through a straightforward and intuitive process.

+Delivery Management:

+* The system will coordinate with delivery services to ensure timely and efficient food delivery. (remove?)
+* Users can track their orders in real-time from preparation to delivery.

+Payment Gateway Integration:

+* The platform will support various payment methods, including credit/debit cards, online banking, and mobile wallets.
+* Transactions will be secure, using encryption and fraud detection for safe payment processing.

+Promotions and Discounts

+Exclusive Deals:

+* The website will highlight ongoing promotions, discounts, and special deals from participating restaurants.
+* Reviews and Ratings

+User Reviews:

+* Users can rate their experiences and provide feedback through a rating system.
+* Administrative Tools

+Order Management:

+* Restaurant owners will have access to a dashboard to manage orders, update menus, and track sales.
+* Administrators can view and manage all orders, including their processing, preparation, and delivery statuses.